 If you anemia and Epogen use is due to some other chronic medical condition, it’s quite possible that you may not be eligible for a fully underwritten term or whole life insurance policy which is why you may want to consider looking at what is called a Guaranteed issue life insurance policy that will provide coverage up to about $25,000 in coverage and won’t ask any medical questions.

 It’s important to note that Guaranteed issue life insurance policies will have some exclusions to them (graded death benefit), which is why it’s important to fully understand the pro’s and con’s of such policies.

 (Please see our Top 10 Best Final Expense Companies where we outline some of these pro’s and con’s)

 The Good News is that…

 If you choose to apply for life insurance with an insurance brokerage life TermLife2Go, you’ll be assigned an agent who will review your case and go over all of your options with you.
 Additionally, because your applying with TermLife2Go, you’ll also have access to dozens of different life insurance companies to pick and choose from which means that you won’t have to rely on just one or two different options which could make a huge difference particularly if you’re applying for coverage with a significant pre-existing medical condition.

 So what are you waiting for?
 Give us a call today and see what we can do for you!

-Lastly, for those who aren’t quite ready to speak with an agent… DON’T. Just visit our Term and Whole Life Insurance Quotes page and look around.
+Lastly, for those who aren’t quite ready to speak with an agent… DON’T. Just visit our Term Life Insurance Quotes page and look around.
 On this page you’ll be provided with dozens of different life insurance quotes instantly!